El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2024)

 The horizontal axis lists the ski seasons since 1966-67 in order of strong El Nino at left to strong La Nina at right according to ONI.
 The vertical axis is percent deviation from normal snowfall.
 The blue line is the sum of ONI indices from OND to MAM, scaled to fit the graph.

 The purple line shows the dramatic boost to Southern California snowfall from El Nino, with the 2 biggest snow years correponding to the 2 big El Ninos of 1982-83 and 1997-98.
-5 of the top 8 El Ninos produced at least 170% of normal snow.
+5 of the top 9 El Ninos produced at least 170% of normal snow.
 There are no guarantees even here, as the #1 and #5 seasons 2015-16 and 1986-87 were real stinkers at only 59% and 62%.
 Of the top 10 La Nina seasons only 2010-11 was above average in Southern California, though only one was lower than 77%.

 Moving to Taos (yellow line) the effect is less dramatic.
 The 1983 and 1986 El Ninos were 116% and 118% of average, while Taos' record 1972-73 season at 174% was in the 5th highest El Nino year.
-But only 2015-16 and 1991-92 of the top 7 EL Nino years were below average at Taos, and those were still 98% and 95% of average.
+2023-24, 2015-16 and 1991-92 of the top 8 EL Nino years were below average at Taos, but those were still at least 95% of average.
 For the top 9 La Nina years, Taos is missing data for 1970-71 and 2007-08 was above average.
 1999-2000 and 2010-11 were bad at 58% and 65%, and the other 4 were below average in the 85% range.

 In the Sierra the picture is mixed.
 Everyone remembers the huge Sierra snow during the El Ninos of 1982-83 and 1997-98.
 But the 4rd and 5th strongest El Ninos (1991-92 and 1986-87) were severe drought years at Tahoe, and 1986-87 was Mammoth's 4th worst season ever at 55%.
-Nonetheless 7 of the top 12 El Nino years (1968-69, 1982-83, 1992-93, 1994-95, 1997-98, 2009-10 and 2018-19) were at least 130% at Mammoth (orange line) and at Donner Summit (light blue line) and Lake Tahoe.
+Nonetheless 7 of the top 13 El Nino years (1968-69, 1982-83, 1992-93, 1994-95, 1997-98, 2009-10 and 2018-19) were at least 130% at Mammoth (orange line) and at Donner Summit (light blue line) and Lake Tahoe.

 At Donner Summit 3 of the top 4 La Ninas and 5 of the top 8 are above average.
 Lake Tahoe La Nina seasons are probably assisted by colder temperatures minimizing low elevation rain.
 This relatively good La Nina track record is the reason that the MEI correlations are low and statistically insignificant for areas like Kirkwood, Squaw Valley and Alpine Meadows.

 Historically Mammoth is classified with Taos in mildly favored by El Nino category.
-Before 2010, 10 the top 11 La Nina seasons were all below average, 5 of them by 30% or more.
+Before 2010, 10 of the top 11 La Nina seasons were all below average, 5 of them by 30% or more.
 However Mammoth set a 40+ year snowfall record during the strong La Nina of 2010-11, lowering its seasonal correlation with MEI from 28.6% to 17.9%.
 Mammoth's near average snowfall during the strong El Nino of 2015-16 further lowered seasonal correlation to 16.3%, and finally another record high season during 2022-23 lowered the MEI correlation to 13.9%.
 Bear Valley has a similar weak correlation to El Nino as Mammoth.
-As of 2023 Mammoth and Bear Valley average 101% of normal snow in MEI defined strong La Nina months, which could move those two areas to neutral overall vs. El Nino/La Nina.
-For the time being I've left these areas in the mild El Nino favored group due to the twice as large spread between strong El Nino and La Nina months according to the ONI.
+As of 2023 Mammoth and Bear Valley average 98% and 96% of normal snow in MEI defined strong La Nina months, which could move those two areas to neutral overall vs. El Nino/La Nina.
+For the time being I've left these areas in the mild El Nino favored group due to the spread between strong El Nino and La Nina months being 13-17% according to the ONI.

 Ski Areas Favored by La Nina